You are in an archived section of the AIFS website.

 Note: Excludes employees engaged to provide services to us on an irregular/intermittent (casual) basis.

-Note: Eleven employees on higher duties were counted at the higher duties level.
+Note: Seventeen employees on higher duties were counted at the higher duties level.
 Excludes employees engaged to provide services to us on an irregular/intermittent (casual) basis.

 Employees who identify as Indigenous

 As at 30 June 2018 we had no ongoing or non-ongoing employees who identified as Indigenous, the same as at 30 June 2017.

 Individual and collective agreements

 Details of the number of staff covered by our Enterprise Agreement or a Section 24(1) determination at 30 June 2018 are shown in Table 4.4.